VishnuEaswaran/Fab17-instruct/_posts/2017-02-28-Elecronic Design.md

 - Designing custom library/part.

+    This could be fun, try to make edit existing components later try to make a custom component.

   - editing existing library.
   - importing exporting libraries, (for example Eagle to KiCAD)

 - Designing and making double sided/multilayered PCB.

   - Making double-sided PCB is relatively easy, but going multilayered requires some work, you can do this by stacking single sided PCBs over a double sided PCB, which makes the board very thick.
 Alternatively you can also use the vinyl cutter and the copper adhesive to cut each layers (and the separator) and paste on top of a normal PCB, with the separator. (again these are advanced techniques or hacks, so ask you instructor for details, [sibu](http://archive.fabacademy.org/archives/2016/fablabtrivandrum/students/281/w3/w3.html) has done some basic multilayered circuit. ![4-layer-antenna](<https://sibusaman.github.io/fab2016/w3/2-layer-light.jpg>)

+## Design workflow

+  Almost all of the PCB design softwares follow similar workflow.
+You start with `Schematic` where you draw the circuit digitally, using symbols for actual components, and then move on to `Board` layout where you visualise the actual PCB, where you decide where to physically place the component on the final board etc. After that you will do a process called `Routing`.

+  1. Schematic
+  2. Board layout
+  3. Routing

+## Simulating circuits

+  Simulation here means without making the actual board try to simulate/predict the outcome of the circuit.
+This, as Neil said, is used mostly for very complex circuits as it save time and money than making a sample/prototype.

 Some nice examples: